Lan131/LnTrust/README.md

 # LnTrust
-A model agnostic approch to decentralized learning
+A model agnostic approch to decentralized learning.